FAQ

 Arriow FAQ

-The decision is made jointly by the expert(s) and you will be informed of the result immediately after the control drive.
+The decision is made jointly by the specialist(s) and you will be informed of the result immediately after the test drive.
 The completed test drive cannot be repeated.

 How can I prepare for the control drive?